 “The new lights have an almost unstable quality, in that they appear to float in space like a constellation “ Greer says.
 The bar has a bright ochre carpet “in celebration of people being excited about going to the theatre,” he explains.
 In the main dining room, the hue is more subdued, allowing the other show-stopping elements—the building’s soaring concrete ribs, the view of Circular Quay and beyond—to shine through.
 Lining the outskirts of the bar, seat a series of custom powder coated Turtle Stools in black by Walter Knoll.
 The bucket seats are understated design icons, designed by the London duo Pearson Llyod fitting in with the heritage tones of the design approach.

-Designer: Tonkin Zulaikha Greer Architects
+Designed by Tonkin Zulaikha Greer Architects